Koridor User Guide

 Origin port charges: For the five busiest ports serving African corridors — Shanghai, Mumbai JNPT, Dubai/Jebel Ali, Guangzhou, and Istanbul — Koridor shows a full breakdown: terminal handling (TEU and FEU), documentation and BL fees, container sealing, VGM weighing, terminal surcharges (including seasonal notes), total estimated charges range, and free storage days.
 Other origin ports show THC only.

-Destination port charges: Mombasa and Dar es Salaam have full breakdowns from published tariff schedules (KPA Tariff 2025 and TPA Revised Tariff 2026): documentation, handling, security, wharfage, storage with free days and overtime rates, and a total estimate.
+Destination port charges: Mombasa and Dar es Salaam have full breakdowns from published tariff schedules (KPA Tariff 2025 and TPA Revised Tariff 2026): documentation, handling, security, wharfage, storage with its free days and per-day rates, including the steeper rate that applies to a long dwell, and a total estimate.

 Inland transport (ICD charges): For landlocked destinations, Koridor automatically adds a third section showing inland transport costs.
 Nairobi-bound cargo sees SGR rail and road options from Mombasa with ICD handling and storage charges.
 Kampala-bound cargo sees three route options (via Malaba, Busia, or from Dar es Salaam via Mutukula) with ICD handling, storage, and a note about the URA transit bond requirement.